-Growing Sunflowers to Dry
+Growing Sunflowers to Dry and Preserve

 Very few flowers say “summer” like the Sunflower.
 They grow extremely well here in Missouri.
 They tolerate the heat, the humidity, are resistant to many pests and they look beautiful in the garden.